haoranliu666/FinancePapers/README.md

 # FinancePapers

+### Option Momentum

+Stock options with high historical returns continue to outperform options with low returns.

 ### The Real Effects of Environmental Activist Investing*

 Environmental activist investing targeted firms reduce their toxic releases, greenhouse gas emissions, and cancer-causing pollution.
 Using DID-PSM on Boardroom Accountability Project (BAP) event.
 Compares outcomes for plants of firms targeted by the BAP to plants of similar firms that were not targeted by the BAP.